cliff-rosen/Octopus/backend/docs/db.md

    - Represents a virtual screen created by a user
    - Belongs to one user
    - Can be accessed for read/write by a user via URL or by a chatbot via API
+   - Contains content as a large text field

 3. Session
    - Represents an active user session